mrchrisadams/sonniesedge-website/content/talks/dear-developer.md

 <div class="comp-talk__text">
 <h3>3G performance</h3>

-<p>An increadibly easy one is to start simulating slow network conditions in your browser.
+<p>An incredibly easy one is to start simulating slow network conditions in your browser.
 You can do this in just one tab of Chrome (other browsers will vary) by opening the Network tab in dev tools and turning on "slow 3G".
 Now you get to experience your site as the average person wandering around the average city does!
 <p>If you're not on Chrome then try using [Charles Proxy](https://www.charlesproxy.com/).
 A similar thing, but for your entire OS.
 </div>
 </section>